erickt/specification/tuf-spec.md

   ::
     PEM format and a string.

-The <a>KEYID</a> of a key is the hexdigest of the SHA-256 hash of the canonical form of the key.
+The <a for="role">KEYID</a> of a key is the hexdigest of the SHA-256 hash of the canonical form of the key.

 Metadata date-time data follows the ISO 8601 standard.
 The expected format of the combined date and time string is "YYYY-MM-DDTHH:MM:SSZ".
 Time is